mrruby/stonfi-swap-app/README.md

-Below is an example of how you might update the README (the “React + Vite” template text) so that it points users to the correct files in your swap guide (e.g., App.tsx) and includes instructions for previewing/forking on Replit.

-⸻

 # STON.fi Swap App

 This project is a minimal **React + Vite** setup that demonstrates how to implement a token swap using the [STON.fi SDK and API](https://ston.fi/) on the [TON blockchain](https://ton.org/).
 It connects with a TON wallet using [TonConnect](https://ton.org/docs/), simulates swaps, and then executes on-chain transactions.